There are millions of Americans who have

 Identify the immediate cause, if possible.

-Do not take the person’s belligerence personally.Reassure the person.Do not confront the person about their behavior, it may be beyond his control.Avoid using restraint.
+Do not take the person’s belligerence personally.Reassure the person.Do not confront the person about their behavior, it may be beyond their control.Avoid using restraint.
 This may further frustrate the person.
 If needed, step back and stand away from the person.
 Give the person a safe space to let their anger play out.
 Try a relaxing activity, such as having the person listen to soothing music.
 Look for patterns in potential anger triggers.

-Don’t argue with the person about whether or not what they are talking about is real.Increase lighting so there are less shadows.Remove mirrors.Stay calm.
+Don’t argue with the person about whether or not what they are talking about is real.Increase lighting so there are less shadows.Remove or cover mirrors.Stay calm.
 If safe to do so, provide reassuring words and a comforting touch.

 Limit intake of caffeine.Increase physical activity during the day.Limit naps.Establish a nighttime routine, including calming elements, such as a bath and a warm drink, such as milk.Keep a nightlight on.